 For financial reporting purposes, income tax benefits recorded on net losses result in deferred tax assets.
 We are required to provide a valuation allowance for deferred tax assets to the extent management determines that it is more likely than not that such deferred tax assets will ultimately not be realized.
-Due to our continued losses, we were required to provide a valuation allowance on deferred tax assets recorded on losses during the first quarter of 2004.
-As a result, part of our first and all of our second, third and fourth quarter 2004 net losses were not reduced by any tax benefit.
+Due to our continued losses, we were required to provide a valuation allowance on deferred tax assets recorded on losses beginning in the third quarter of 2004.
+As a result, our third and fourth quarter 2004 net losses were not reduced by any tax benefit.
 Furthermore, we expect to be required to provide additional valuation allowances in conjunction with deferred tax assets recorded on losses in the future.